Obama’s Leather Jacket, Non-Mom Jeans Photos Get 5,100 Facebook Shares [Photos]

 Meanwhile, there is so much chatter going on about President Obama wearing a leather jacket, with some folks posting side-by-side photos of a young Barack in leather compared to the most recent photos of Mr. Obama in leather, the comments might eventually usurp the business of President Trump’s wiretapping accusations.
 Some of the comments from social media can be read below.

 Previous times President Obama donned a leather jacket, such as in this popular CNN video, also went viral.
-That video has been viewed more than one million times as of this writing.
+That video has been viewed more than 1 million times as of this writing.

 Dr. Farrah Gray: “Meet laid-back Barack!
 Obama unveils a new casual look after ditching his stuffy White House suits for the leather jacket and jeans of his Harvard days.”